 Potential sources of contaminants are indicated in Section 1.5.
 In the baseline WSLRA, Azimuth (2006) identified COPCs for risk characterization based on the chemical composition of the identified dust sources, the predicted effects of effluent on water quality in Third Portage Lake, and a review of metals regulated under MDMER (see Azimuth, 2006, Section 2.5 for details).
-Projected concentrations of metals in four dust sources (roads, waste rock and tailings) that exceeded the 90th centile of baseline soil concentrations or CCME Soil Quality Guidelines for the Protection of Environmental and Human Health were included as COPCs for the main Meadowbank minesite.
+Projected concentrations of metals in four dust sources (roads, waste rock and tailings) that exceeded the 90th centile of baseline soil concentrations or CCME Soil Quality Guidelines for the Protection of Environmental and Human Health were included as COPCs for the Meadowbank Mine evaluation.
 For water, manganese and cadmium were included because they were predicted to exceed CCME Water Quality Guidelines for the Protection of Aquatic Life (cadmium) or aesthetic drinking water objectives (manganese).
 Although not predicted to exceed guidelines, five metals regulated under MDMER (arsenic, copper, lead, nickel and zinc) and mercury were included in the assessment because they were found to be of concern to the general public in the Arctic.

-For the Whale Tail site assessments (Golder, 2016 & 2019a), wildlife COPCs were identified by screening predicted concentrations in primary residency media (soil and water; tailings sediment and water) against established guideline values (primarily CCME sources), or maximum measured baseline concentrations +10% (where baseline was greater than the guideline value).
+For the Whale Tail Mine assessments (Golder, 2016 & 2019a), wildlife COPCs were identified by screening predicted concentrations in primary residency media (soil and water; tailings sediment and water) against established guideline values (primarily CCME sources), or maximum measured baseline concentrations +10% (where baseline was greater than the guideline value).

 For Meadowbank WSLRAs completed in 2011, 2014 and 2017, quantitative risk characterization (hazard quotient calculation) was performed for all COPCs identified historically in Azimuth (2006).
-However, beginning in 2021, measured concentrations in primary residency media (soil and lake water; and TSF sediment and water - Figure 3) collected through the WSLRA field program at sites around the Meadowbank Complex (Section 2.2.2 and Appendix A) will be initially screened against established regulatory guideline values (described below) and/or maximum measured baseline values + 10%, as in Golder (2019a,b) to identify COPCs.
+However, beginning in 2021, measured concentrations in primary residency media (soil and lake water; and TSF sediment and water - Figure 3) collected through the WSLRA field program at sites around the Meadowbank Complex (Section 2.2.2) have been initially screened against established regulatory guideline values (described below) and/or maximum measured background values + 10%, as in Golder (2019a,b) to identify COPCs.

-Parameters selected for screening will include all metals with CCME Soil Quality Guidelines for the Protection of Environmental and Human Health (CCME, 2022a) or CCME Canadian Water Quality Guidelines for the Protection of Agriculture (livestock watering - CCME, 2022b), plus COPCs identified in previous Meadowbank WSLRAs (manganese and strontium were identified as COPCs in Azimuth
+Parameters selected for screening will include all metals with CCME Soil Quality Guidelines for the Protection of Environmental and Human Health (CCME, 2022a) or CCME Canadian Water Quality Guidelines for the Protection of Agriculture (livestock watering - CCME, 2022b), plus COPCs identified in previous Meadowbank WSLRAs (manganese and strontium were identified as COPCs in Azimuth (2006) because predicted concentrations in mine rock dust sources exceeded baseline soil concentrations; cyanide was identified as a COPC for the TSF pathway in Golder (2019b)).
+Certain chemicals which are controlled through best management practices and which were not addressed in the baseline SLRA include petroleum hydrocarbons, dioxins, nitrates, ammonia and PAHs.
+For each source of these chemicals, best management practices are in place and environmental exposures are not expected to occur.

-1 Based on discussions with ECCC during the permitting process for the Whale Tail Pit Expansion Project, assessment of risk to shorebirds was required to be added for the TSF pathway only (as in Golder, 2019b).
+&lt;sup>1 Based on discussions with ECCC during the permitting process for the Whale Tail Mine Expansion Project, assessment of risk to shorebirds was required to be added for the TSF pathway only (as in Golder, 2019b).